 The tax court is composed of 19 senior and special trial judges, who are presidentially nominated.
 All judges are experts in tax law, whose aim is to make sure that “taxpayers are assessed only what they owe, and no more.”
 All the judges travel to various tax courts, including the Byron Rogers Courthouse.
 Some of the judges who may preside over a Colorado tax court case are:

 - Senior Judge – Mary Ann Cohen.
 Received her bachelor’s degree from the University of California and attended University of Southern California School of Law in 1967.
 Judge Cohen has a background in working as an attorney, where she received two awards for her work on civil and criminal tax cases.
 First appointed as a judge by President Reagan in 1982 and later served as Chief Judge in 1997.

 - Special Trial Judge – Diana L. Leyden.
-Judge Leyden earned her Juris Doctor from University of Connecticut School of Law in 1982 and later pursued her LLM in taxation at the Georgetown University Law Center.
-She is the first tax court judge who also served for 16 yrs as a director of a tax clinic for low-income taxpayers.
+Judge Leyden earned her juris doctor from University of Connecticut School of Law in 1982 and later pursued her LLM in taxation at the Georgetown University Law Center.
+She is the first tax court judge who also served for 16 years as a director of a tax clinic for low-income taxpayers.
 She was recently appointed to her current position in March 2016.

 How to Prep for a Tax Court Case in Colorado